tieje/deskpass-quiz/README.md

 ## Preface

-&emsp; The my answers can be found in this `README.md` file as well as in the files specified below.
+&emsp; My answers can be found in this `README.md` file as well as in the files specified below.
 My explicit thoughts and goals for each day can be found in the `./tieje-notes.txt` file.

 Answer File Locations:

 - JavaScript Function: `./deskpass-quiz/src/utils/utils.js`
 - React Tooltip: `./deskpass-quiz/src/App.tsx`
-- Simple Proxy Server:
+- Simple Proxy Server: `./deskpass-quiz/src/setupProxy.js`
 - The Future of Server Abstraction: `./README.md`

 ## Contents